What Does Directionality Refer to in Terms of Polypeptides?

 How Directionality is Established During Protein Synthesis

 The directionality of a polypeptide is established during translation, the process by which the genetic code is converted into a functional protein.
-The ribosome, a molecular machine, reads the mRNA in a 5' to 3' direction, which corresponds to the N to C direction of the polypeptide chain.
+Which means the ribosome, a molecular machine, reads the mRNA in a 5' to 3' direction, which corresponds to the N to C direction of the polypeptide chain.
 Basically, the first amino acid incorporated into the polypeptide is at the N-terminus, and the last amino acid is at the C-terminus.

 Consequences of Disrupted Directionality